Last updated 3rd January 2019

 Step 1: Log in to your storage space.

-If you no longer have that information, log in to the OVH Control Panel, then click on
+If you no longer have that information, log in to the OVHcloud Control Panel, then click on

 Hosting plans in the services bar on the left.
 Select the name of the hosting plan concerned,and click on the